Religion in Kerala: History

 The Moroccan traveller Ibn Battutah (14th century) has recorded the considerably huge presence of Muslim merchants and settlements of sojourning traders in most of the ports of Kerala.
 By the early decades of the 14th century, travellers speak of Calicut (Kozhikode) as the major port city in Kerala.
 Some of the important administrative positions in the kingdom of Zamorin of Calicut, such as that of the port commissioner, were held by Muslims.
 The port commissioner, the Shah Bandar, represented commercial interests of the Muslim merchants.
 In his account, Ibn Battutah mentions Shah Bandars in Calicut as well as Quilon (Ibrahim Shah Bandar and Muhammed Shah Bandar).
 The Ali Rajas of Arakkal kingdom, based at Kannur, ruled the Lakshadweep Islands.
 Arabs had the monopoly of trade in Malabar Coast and Indian Ocean until the Portuguese Age of Discovery.

 The arrival of the Portuguese traders in Malabar Coast in the late 15th century checked the then well-established and wealthy Muslim community's progress.
 Following the discovery of sea route from Europe to Malabar in 1498, the Portuguese began to expand their territories and ruled the seas between Ormus and the Malabar Coast and south to Ceylon.
 The Tuhfat Ul Mujahideen written by Zainuddin Makhdoom II (born around 1532) of Ponnani during 16th-century CE is the first-ever known book fully based on the history of Kerala, written by a Keralite.
 It is written in Arabic and contains pieces of information about the resistance put up by the navy of Kunjali Marakkar alongside the Zamorin of Calicut from 1498 to 1583 against Portuguese attempts to colonize Malabar coast.
 It was first printed and published in Lisbon.
 A copy of this edition has been preserved in the library of Al-Azhar University, Cairo.
 Tuhfatul Mujahideen also describes the history of Mappila Muslim community of Kerala as well as the general condition of Malabar Coast in the 16th century CE.
 With the end of Portuguese era, Arabs lost their monopoly of trade in Malabar Coast.
 By the mid-18th century the majority of the Muslims of Kerala became landless labourers, poor fishermen and petty traders, and the community was in "a psychological retreat".
 The subsequent partisan rule of English East India Company authorities brought the land-less Muslim peasants of Malabar District into a condition of destitution, and this led to a series of uprisings (against the Hindu landlords and British administration).
-The series of violence eventually exploded as the infamous Mappila Uprising (1921–22).
+The series of violence eventually exploded as the Mappila Uprising (1921–22).